-Preservation method: Cut the stem lengthwise and wash with water.
-Store in the refrigerator for up to two weeks.
-Consume within two days after cooking.
+Preservation method: To store them, cut the stem lengthwise and wash the leaves with water; keep them in the fridge for up to two weeks.

 The product information has been processed automatically, so it may contain errors.
 In case of doubt, please